asmaatbaeen/chatgpt_bot/README.md

 ## Setup for Chatbot with Slack API

-### Running with Poetry (Recommended)

-To run the chatbot using Poetry, follow these steps:
+To run the chatbot using Slack API, follow these steps:

 1. Make sure you have Poetry installed.
-If not, you can visit [poetry](https://python-poetry.org/docs/) to install it.
+If not, you can visit [Poetry's official website](https://python-poetry.org/docs/) for installation instructions.

 2. Clone this repository to your local machine: